 The California Environmental Quality Act (CEQA) mandates the preparation of an Environmental Impact Report (EIR) for this scale of development.
 The report identifies multiple areas of potential environmental impact, with transportation and greenhouse gas (GHG) emissions flagged as “significant and unavoidable.”
 Despite proposed mitigation strategies – such as rideshare programs, onsite bicycle facilities, and telecommuting options – the project is projected to generate more emissions and traffic than these measures can offset.

-A public review of the draft EIR began in April 2024, and comments were collected through October.
+The draft EIR was publically reviewed in April 2024, and comments were collected through October.
 The Planning Commission received nine letter comments from agencies, organizations, and residents, some of whom voiced concerns about the project’s impacts on traffic congestion and air quality in surrounding neighborhoods.

 This proposal is the latest to enter a rapidly evolving regulatory landscape, as California’s recently passed Assembly Bill 98 (AB98) introduces new restrictions on warehouse development in response to concerns over pollution, traffic, and impacts on residential neighborhoods.
 AB98, set to take effect in 2026, will affect cities and counties statewide by enforcing new siting standards that limit proximity to sensitive sites like homes and schools while mandating specific design, setback, and energy efficiency requirements.

-While AB98 does not affect this project directly, its provisions have already fueled discussions about the future of warehouse development in Palm Springs.
-Starting in 2026, AB98 will require stricter setbacks from residential areas and environmentally sensitive sites, along with higher energy standards and compliance with specific design regulations.
+While AB98 does not directly affect this project, its provisions have already fueled discussions about the future of warehouse development in Palm Springs.
+Starting in 2026, AB98 will require stricter setbacks from residential areas and environmentally sensitive sites, higher energy standards and compliance with specific design regulations.
 These requirements echo calls from the California Air Resources Board, which previously recommended keeping large warehouses at least 1,000 feet from sensitive sites, citing significant pollutant concentration drop-offs beyond that range.

 Environmental advocates see AB98 as a partial step, with some arguing it still falls short of the state attorney general’s recommendations for safer setbacks.
 Nonetheless, AB98 will require significant planning updates, potentially incurring costs estimated by the Senate Appropriations Committee in the tens to hundreds of millions for cities.